ll7/scenario_runner/Docs/Using_the_Scenario_Runner_for_semi_automated_testing.md

 This section gives an overview of the main work packages of the project module.

 ### [1.
 Excecute scenarios](Execute_Scenarios.md)
-The first part describes describes how to run the scenarios in python and OpenScenario format after following the installation guide from CARLA.
+The first part describes how to run the scenarios in python and OpenScenario format after following the installation guide from CARLA.

 ### [2.
 Overview of scenarios](Overview_of_Scenarios.md)
 The second part gives a detailed overview about the supported scenarios written in python and OpenScenario.